Lawmakers knew school-contract chaos was coming — and not only in Seattle

 In King and Snohomish counties, some districts — notably, those that will collect a lot more money than others under the new state budget — struck deals with teachers early in the summer, including Bellevue, Edmonds and Lake Washington.
 But negotiations haven’t gone as smoothly in Seattle, where teachers voted Tuesday to strike if their union can’t reach a deal on a new contract by Wednesday, Sept.
 5, the first day of school.

 The vote followed similar action in Highline and Kent, where negotiators this week reached tentative agreement to avert any picket lines.
 Teachers also authorized strikes in the Bethel, Puyallup and Tukwila districts.
+(Late Friday, Bethel announced a deal.)

-About two dozen strikes are pending or ongoing across Washington state.
-So far, the actions have already affected 78,000 students in districts where teachers have walked out, and could also disrupt the nearly 163,000 enrolled in districts where strikes have been authorized.
+Roughly 20 strikes are pending or ongoing across Washington state.
+So far, the actions have already affected 78,000 students in districts where teachers have walked out, and could also disrupt the nearly 143,000 enrolled in districts where strikes have been authorized.

 “The process looks pretty normal to me.
 There’s just so many (negotiations) happening at once,” said state schools chief Chris Reykdal.